ssqsignon/ssqsignon-examples/nodejs-express-angularjs/README.md

 # Node.js - Express.js - Angular.js setup

-## 1. Register with *SSQ singon* and create a *module*.
+## 1. Register with *SSQ singon* and create an *Authorization server*.

-1.1 - In *step 1* of the module creation wizard, add `http://localhost:9901` and `http://localhost:9902` to the list of *Allowed origins*.

-1.2 - In *step 2* of the module creation wizard, select the `dummy endpoint` and some dummy user accounts.
-At least some of the accounts should contain the scopes `cat`, `dog` and `hamster`, which will be used in the example.
+Remember to add some dummy user accounts.
+Some of the accounts should contain the scopes `cat`, `dog` and `hamster`, which will be used in the example.
 For example, the following dummy user accounts may be created:

 - username: `test`, password: `testtest`, scope: `cat`
 - username: `test2`, password: `testtest2`, scope: `cat dog hamster`
 - username: `test3`, password: `testtest3`, scope: `dog hamster`

-1.3 - In *step 3* of the module creation wizard, select the `password` authorization type for your first client, and check the `use dummy user endpoint` and `generate refresh tokens` checkboxes.
+An initial *Master app* will be registered for you.
+Please check the App's id in the *Apps* section of the admin panel.

 ## 2. Checkout the repository.

 ## 3. Npm install
-In the command prompt, navigate to the `/nodejs-angularjs` directory, and run `npm install`.
+In the command prompt, navigate to the `/nodejs-express-angularjs` directory, and run `npm install`.

 ## 4. Basic web app

-- In the command prompt, navigate to `/nodejs-angularjs/basic-webapp` and run
+- In the command prompt, navigate to `/nodejs-express-angularjs/basic-webapp` and run

-        node server.js [your-module-name] [your-client-id]
+        node server.js [your-authorization-server-name] [your-app-id]
-    where `[your-module-name]` is the name of the module you've created in step 1, and `[your-client-id]` is the Id of the client you've registered in step 1 (you may check this value in your module's *clients* section).
+    where `[your-app-id]` is the Id of the *Master app*.
     If all goes well you should see the `web app listening on port 9901` message.

 - Open your web browser and navigate to